-11. Defence personnel and persons engaged under a contract must not use public devices to access any Defence Official Information that has not already been authorised for public release or to perform remote access to Defence systems.
-Public computing devices (Internet Café, Airport Lounge etc.) are extremely vulnerable to exploitation and are assumed to be compromised and actively collecting information including by hardware and software techniques such as keyboard logging, screen scraping or remnant data access from memory.
+11. Public computing devices (untrusted public connections) are extremely vulnerable to exploitation.
+They are assumed to be compromised and actively collecting information by hardware and software techniques such as keyboard logging, screen scraping or remnant data access from memory.
 These techniques are widespread and are often used to collect valuable commercial information from public computers.
 These techniques are used to capture encrypted information when it is displayed or entered in unencrypted form.